Corbett · Cairngorms

 Mount Battock — common questions

-- How hard is Mount Battock?
+- How difficult is Mount Battock?

-- Where do I park for Mount Battock?
+- Where's the parking for Mount Battock?

-- Can I bring my dog up Mount Battock?
+- Can dogs go up Mount Battock?

 - Reasonable EE/Vodafone in lower Glen Esk; signal weakens past the Queen's Well; usable on the summit looking east